About

 To pitch us on a critical piece:

 No anonymity here (unless you’re writing under a pseudonym).
 Send us a pitch for the critical essay you have in mind at bigscorelit@gmail.com.
 We are open to submissions for criticism year-round, but will only respond to your pitch if interested.
-Currently, we are seeking critical essays for our second issue, which is slated for Spring 2026.
+Currently, we are seeking critical essays for our third issue, which is slated for October 2026.

 Think deep dives or reorderings of the universe, not book reviews.
 We are interested in critical work about specific authors, whether modern or in the fairly recent past; authors of yesteryear (even those still publishing); “scenes,” which includes, say, a certain poetry series or a coterie of authors in a given place, or a literary travelogue; earthshaking manifestos; critical work that defies category.
 The main thing is that the criticism be engaging and substantive, and that it honor the work of the writers under consideration, whether or not the substance of the criticism is challenging or laudatory.
 We want criticism with teeth—which doesn’t mean we’re looking for gratuitous takedowns.
 We believe that to criticize work with serious attention is to honor that work and the author who brought it into being.
 Show us what matters.